SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 I am also applying for the project **Sunkit-image**, in the same organisation SunPy.
 Though, this project is my **first priority**.
 I am **not** applying to any other organisation.

 ### Commitments
 I may be involved in a short internship of 20 days from 10th May till 31st May.
 The work hours will be from 5:30 UTC - 11:30 UTC.
-Since, the internship will be over before the coding period starts, I won’t face any problem in managing my tasks.
+Since, the internship will be over before the coding period starts, I won't face any problem in managing my tasks.
 Even in the community bonding period (during my internship), I will be able to give 5-6 hours easily on understanding the codebase and discussing with the mentors, since I will be free for most of the day according to UTC time.

-I won’t have any involvement during the first 8 weeks of coding period.
+I won't have any involvement during the first 8 weeks of coding period.
 I will be able to give 8 - 9 hours daily, including weekends during the first 2 phases.
 My classes for the new semester will resume on 17th July.
 Due to very less academic load during the start of the semester, I will be able to dedicate around 6 hours everyday for the last 4 weeks of the coding period.
 Nevertheless, I have distributed my tasks in such a way that the last 4 weeks will only be given to documentation and will act as a buffer period.

 ### Eligibility